petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems.md

 Currently, Liferay includes a [beta](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) connector to Salesforce for proxy objects.
 With it, you can integrate your proxy object with [custom Salesforce objects](https://help.salesforce.com/s/), using Salesforce as an external storage system.

-To use this feature, enable the Proxy Object (LPS-135430) [feature flag](../../../system-administration/configuring-liferay/feature-flags.md).
+To use this feature, enable the Proxy Object (LPS-135430) [feature flag](../../../system-administration/configuring-liferay/feature-flags.md) and see [Using the Salesforce Storage Type](./managing-data-from-external-systems/using-the-salesforce-storage-type.md) for more information.

 ## Related Topics